 A Guide for Brides

-It is usually the bride who phones to enquire about tree hire for weddings and we get asked some fairly standard questions, which is understandable if you have never hired wedding trees before.
+It is usually the bride who phones to enquire about tree hire for weddings and we get asked some standard questions, which is understandable if you have never hired wedding trees before.
 We hope this guide to hiring trees for weddings will help.

 The first thing to remember is, it is your wedding so don’t worry about what other couples do or have done in the past or what the experts say.
 We say, make it your day, plan it your way.